qubitter/flake/README.md

 ### Users

 Although the initial goal for this configuration was to avoid the use of `home-manager` entirely, the reality is that there are many packages (for example, Hyprland) which expose configuration only through user-specific `home-manager` options rather than at the NixOS level.
 With that in mind, this folder exists to allow for user-level configuration of any individual module.
 Users are specified in the host's `configuration.nix` file, causing the flake to create and provision those users accordingly.

+It's important to emphasize the distinction between options that are influenced by the presence of a user, as opposed to options that are applied globally.
+While it is tempting to allow for more power to be granted to the user side - for example, implementing some kind of logic like "any machine that has this user on it should have these global options" - that way lies danger, as there's not a clear line to draw between "things that can be influenced by the presence of a user" and "things that can be influenced by the specification of a machine, or by the global config file".
+The _last_ thing we want to do is run into conflicts in configuration - that's kind of the whole point.

+So as much as we can, we will configure global options on an all-machines basis or a per-machine basis, and configure user-specific options on an all-users basis or a per-user basis.
+This does lose us some specificity of options, but it's worth it to avoid the design complexity.

+--
+TODO: figure out if there is a sane difference between "user-level options that are configured the same way for all users" and "global options" :p
+--